allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 In databases, we may distinguish two types of operations: writing and reading.
 In the previous section, we addressed the problems with reading the data from the B-tree.
 Nonetheless, writing is also a crucial part.
-When writing the data to database, b-tree needs to be constantly updated with new values.
+When writing the data to a database, b-tree needs to be constantly updated with new values.

 The tree shape depends on the order of values added to the tree.
-It's easily visible on a binary tree.
+It's easily visible in a binary tree.
 We may obtain trees with different depths if the values are added in incorrect order.

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/bst-imbalance.webp"
 alt="Two Binary Trees with shapes depending on the order of inserted values." class="small-image"/>

-When the tree has different depths on different nodes it is called an unbalanced tree.
-There are basically two ways of returning such tree to balanced state:
+When the tree has different depths on different nodes, it is called an unbalanced tree.
+There are basically two ways of returning such tree to a balanced state:

 1. Rebuilding it from the very beginning.
 Just by adding the values in correct order.
 2. Keeping it balanced all the time, as the new values are added.

-B-tree implement the second option.
+B-tree implements the second option.
 A feature, which makes the tree balanced all the time is called self-balancing.

 ### Self-balancing algorithm